AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/customize-app.md

 ## Change the App's Main Image {#change-image}

-Now that you made a change to some text in the app, try changing the app's main image.
+Now that you modified some text in the app, try changing the app's main image.
 First you will need to locate that content.

 The breadcrumbs at the top-left of the editor show where you are in your content hierarchy.